Tensor categories for vertex operator superalgebra extensions: Applications

-Since this scenario is a little tricky with an asymmetric $\widetilde{S}$-matrix, we illustrate this with a quick example. \begin{exam} Let $A$ be the vertex operator superalgebra of one free fermion.
+Since this scenario is a little tricky with an asymmetric $\widetilde{S}$-matrix, we present a quick example: \begin{exam} Let $A$ be the vertex operator superalgebra of one free fermion.
 Up to isomorphisms, it has one simple untwisted module, say $U=A$, and one twisted module, say $T$.
-The twisted module is of fixed-point type.
-We have the following characters.
+The twisted module is a fixed point.
+We have the following characters:

 We also have the following fusion rules as modules for the even part of $A$: